 Hugh Goldsmith says: “I am looking for songs which have the capacity to make a true impact on the 200 million people that will watch Eurovision live in May 2017.
 Good is not enough....
 Great is required!
 The winning song will need to combine emotive lyrics and memorable melodies with a brilliant production.
 Writers should not be constrained by genre - Best in class is what we want!
 If you think you have the perfect song, we would love to hear from you.”

 Guy Freeman, Editor, BBC Special Events and Formats said, “ This is the moment for anyone who passionately believes they've written an outstanding song that could win over the hearts and minds of millions of European TV viewers and professional juries, to go for it and submit their entry. "

 A final shortlist of songs, from either route of entry, will again be showcased to TV viewers, who will have the chance to vote for their favourite in Eurovision: You Decide, details of which will be announced later in the year.

-If you would like to submit a song entry, it must adhere to the EBU competition rules:
+• If you would like to submit an entry, it must adhere to the EBU competition rules

-• The song must not exceed three minute duration
+• The song must not exceed 3 minute duration

 • The song cannot be a cover or sample another artist’s work

 • The song must be original with regards to songwriting and musical instrumentation

 • Each singer/s must be 18 years old on or before 1st January 2017

 • Composers and song writers may only submit one entry